Devsh-Graphics-Programming/Nabla/README.md

 Nabla exposes [a curated set of Vulkan extensions and features](https://github.com/Devsh-Graphics-Programming/Nabla/blob/master/src/nbl/video/vulkan/profiles/NablaCore.json) compatible across the GPUs we aim to support on Windows, Linux, (coming soon MacOS, iOS as well as Android)

-Vulkan evolves fast—just when you think you've figured out [sync](), you realize there's [sync2]().
+Vulkan evolves fast—just when you think you've figured out [sync](https://github.com/KhronosGroup/Vulkan-Docs/wiki/Synchronization-Examples-(Legacy-synchronization-APIs)), you realize there's [sync2](https://registry.khronos.org/vulkan/specs/latest/man/html/VK_KHR_synchronization2.html).
 Keeping up with new extensions, best practices, and hardware quirks is exhausting.
-Instead of digging through [gpuinfo.org](gpuinfo.org) or [Vulkan specs](), Nabla gives you a well-thought-out set of extensions—so you can focus on what you want to achieve, not get stuck in an eternal loop of:
+Instead of digging through [gpuinfo.org](gpuinfo.org) or [Vulkan specs](https://registry.khronos.org/vulkan/specs/latest/html/vkspec.html), Nabla gives you a well-thought-out set of extensions—so you can focus on what you want to achieve, not get stuck in an eternal loop of:
   - mastering a feature
   - finding out about a new feature
   - assesing whether obsoletes or just adds the one you've just mastered